Skip to content

 humanlayer --beta daemon launch

-Use a launch token when you need one non-interactive command, such as a shell without an interactive PTY or a one-time remote bootstrap script.
+Use a launch token for one non-interactive command.
+Examples include a shell without an interactive PTY and a one-time remote bootstrap script.

-Open the HumanLayer app and go to Settings -> Daemons.
-Generate a daemon launch token, then copy it to the machine where the daemon will run.
+Open app.humanlayer.com on a machine or phone.
+Go to Settings -> Daemons.
+Generate a daemon launch token.
+Copy it to the daemon host.

-Launch tokens are short-lived.
-If a token expires before the daemon starts, generate a new one from the app.
+Launch tokens are short-lived credentials.
+If a token expires before the daemon starts, generate a new token in the app.

 bash